-The following TMT guidance note Produced in partnership with Bristows LLP provides comprehensive and up to date legal information covering:
+The following TMT practice note Produced in partnership with Bristows LLP provides comprehensive and up to date legal information covering:

 Due diligence is the name given to the process by which the factual and legal background to a transaction is collated and assessed.
 Whereas in M&A transactions due diligence typically only involves the purchaser carrying out due diligence on the acquisition target, in outsourcing due diligence should be a two-way process with the supplier assessing the customer’s proposed outsourcing project and the customer assessing the supplier’s ability to provide the services.

 Approaches to due diligence